 - Tampa Bay Buccaneers: The Bucs represent North Carolina quite well, with 4 players who attended college in the state: Ross Cockrell, #43, Cornerback, Duke University in Durham; Ted Larsen, #62, Guard, NC State in Raleigh; and two from NC Central in Durham: Ryan Smith, #29, Cornerback, and Nick Leverett, #60, Guard.
 Our state is also represented in the coaching ranks of Tampa Bay, with Quarterbacks Coach Clyde Christensen, who played at North Carolina (1977-78), and Inside Linebacker Coach Mike Caldwell, who played in the NFL for the Carolina Panthers (2003).

 Fun Fact #5: Linville Gorge – “Grand Canyon of the East”

 There are just 2 gorges in the Southeastern US, one of which is right here in Pisgah National Forest, Linville Gorge.
 A 12 mile segment of the Linville River-including Linville Falls- drops downward more than 2,000 feet in the Gorge, leveling off at Lake James.
 A popular destination for hikers, campers and the outdoorsy set, the Linville Gorge also showcases a very diverse habitat with abundant wildlife and plant life.

 Just minutes from both the Blue Ridge Parkway and downtown Asheville, Wildberry Lodge offers all the comforts of traditional hotels with the welcoming feel of a private home.
 Spacious, well-appointed guest rooms with plush, comfy chairs and beds and luxurious private baths await.
 All rooms enjoy tranquil views of lush greenery and our spectacular mountains.
-Check out our specials, book online or call us at 828-683-2525.
+Check out our specials and book online.